Scalable, Cost-Effective SharePoint School Solution

 For permission reasons, we decided to divide the information

-school location and also some sites that were shared
+and also some sites that were shared among all schools.

-among all schools.
-In each site, we created SharePoint
+In each site, we created SharePoint groups for students

-groups for students at the location, for staff and for administrators
+at the location, for staff and for administrators who should

 We also created various document libraries, with default